dr2633/dr2633.github.io/README.md

-A personal website through github.io for sharing code and writing on projects as well as notes on topics of interest.
+A personal website for sharing projects, code, and notes on topics of interest.

-Reach out at derek.rosenzweig@stanford.edu
+Feel free to reach out to me at derek.rosenzweig@stanford.edu